 The Group assesses impairment of all assets at each reporting date by evaluating objective evidence specific to the Group and to the particular receivable asset that may lead to impairment.
 These include the financial condition of the debtor; contract breaches by the debtor; concessions granted to the debtor; or decreases in national or economic conditions that correlate with defaults.
 If an impairment trigger exists the recoverable amount of the asset is determined.
-An impairment loss of \$8.5 million was recognised in the prior year to reduce the carrying amount of loan receivables to a recoverable amount of nil.
-A further impairment of \$0.8 million had been recognised in the prior year relating to the interest arrears and earlier adjustments due under the original sale agreements.
-This has been recognised in the Statement of Comprehensive Income in the line item "Impairment expense".
+This expense is recognised in the Statement of Comprehensive Income in the line item "Impairment expense" and reversals of this expense are recognised in the line item "Reversal of impairmment expense".